0528Makoto/nova-cashier-manager/README.md

 If you decide to maintain a fork, please contact me and I'll gladly share your repo here for people to use instead.

-# Laravel Nova / Laravel Cashier
+# Laravel Nova / Laravel Cashier old

 This package adds several components to your Laravel Nova Admin panel to help you with managing customer subscriptions, it works hand in hand with [Laravel Cashier](https://github.com/laravel/cashier).